Wakefield Squash: 2017 National Champions

 In 2017, the first year after the launch of the J.B.
 Rich Squash Center, Wakefield’s Varsity team made its first trip to the U.S. High School Team Squash Championships and returned as national champions in Division VII, securing Wakefield’s first-ever national-level title in any sport.
 And after the team's high-performing 2019-20 season (and just before COVID-19 brought sports to a halt), Wakefield Varsity Squash was listed as a Division V team for the 2020 U.S. Championships, the highest division listing in the Squash program's history.
 Wakefield went on to finish in 4th place in the Division V national competition.

-Brit Mark Broekman has coached Wakefield Squash for four years.
+British squash professional Mark Broekman has overseen Wakefield Squash for four years alongside his own playing career and current US touring.
 An Honors graduate with a British Psychological Society-accredited degree in Sport and Exercise Psychology, he holds a Level 2 certified England squash coaching qualification and has 10 years of coaching experience with all ages and abilities, from absolute beginners to top-50 ranked players in the world.
 He also has seven years of experience playing professionally himself on the Professional Squash Association (PSA) world tour.
-He achieved his highest PSA Ranking of #152 in the world in May of 2020, and had been a PSA top-180 ranked player in the world for the previous five years.
+He achieved his highest PSA Ranking of #152 in the world in May of 2020, and has been a PSA top-180 ranked player in the world for the previous five years.

 Individual Student Achievements

 Wakefield's current #1 player:

 - 2019 US Junior Silver Championship Bronze medalist

 - 2017-2018 US Squash William T. Ketcham Most Improved Honorable Mention Award

 - One Athlete ranked in among the top 100 in U.S. 2017 & 2018

 - Three ranked in 2010 & 2011